Key Takeaways

 If you don’t change your pillowcase regularly, you might experience skin irritation, rashes, or acne.
 In rare cases, a very dirty pillowcase could even lead to skin infections.
 Changing your pillowcase often helps keep your skin healthy and happy.

-What’s the best material for pillowcases?
+What’s the best material?

-The best material depends on your preferences, but popular choices include cotton, silk, linen, and bamboo.
+That depends on your preferences, but popular choices include cotton, silk, linen, and bamboo.

 Cotton is soft, breathable, and affordable.
 Silk is luxurious and good for sleeping with long hair but more expensive overall than most alternatives.
 Linen is durable and gets softer over time.
 Bamboo is eco-friendly and naturally breathable.